Two Canadians in prisoner swap freed for health reasons: China

 Canadians Michael Spavor and Michael Kovrig were detained in December 2019, days after Huawei's chief financial officer, Meng Wanzhou, was arrested in Canada at the request of U.S. authorities.

-Many countries labeled China's action "hostage politics," while China accused Ottawa of arbitrary detention.
+Many countries labeled China's action "hostage politics," while China accused Canada of arbitrary detention.
 The two Canadians were jailed for more than 1,000 days.

 Meng fought the U.S. demand for extradition from Canada.
 She landed in China on Saturday after reaching a deal with the U.S. Justice Department that led to a prisoner swap.

-"The case of Meng Wanzhou is completely different from that of Michael Kovrig and Michael Spavor in nature," Foreign Ministry spokeswoman Hua Chunying told reporters at a daily briefing on Monday.
+"The case of Meng Wanzhou is completely different from that of Michael Kovrig and Michael Spavor in nature," Foreign Ministry spokesperson Hua Chunying said at a daily briefing on Monday.

 The two men were suspected of endangering national security, Hua said.

 Spavor, an entrepreneur, had been sentenced to 11 years in prison, accused of spying.
-Korvrig had not yet been sentenced but was facing similar charges.
+Kovrig had not yet been sentenced but was facing similar charges.

 China released the two Canadians on bail after a "diagnosis by professional medical institutions, and with the guarantee of the Canadian ambassador to China," Hua said.